 I Corinthians 15:53 "For this corruptible must put on incorruption, [This happens at Christ's return to set up His Millenniul Kingdom] and this mortal must put on immortality. [at the end of Christ's Millenniul Kingdom, after the Great White Throne of Judgment]"

-I Corinthians 15:54 "So when this corruptible shall have put on incorruption,[at Christ's return] and this mortal shall have put on immortality, [at the end of the Millennium and the "Great White Throne of Judgment] then shall be brought to pass the saying that is written, "Death is swallowed up in victory." [no chance for any soul to die.]
+I Corinthians 15:54 "So when this corruptible shall have put on incorruption,[at Christ's return] and this mortal shall have put on immortality, [at the end of the Millennium and the "Great White Throne of Judgment"] then shall be brought to pass the saying that is written, "Death is swallowed up in victory." [no chance for any of those souls, to die after that.]

 I Peter 1, in the middle of verse 11.